The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Ollie states that all of their packaging is recyclable or compostable, like the biodegradable insulated liner made from recycled jute.

-With your first Nom Nom order, you’ll get the food, a transition and feed guide, and a small packet of “flavor flakes” made of dried beef liver and bonito fish to help even the pickiest eaters.
-(Or, if you order the sample pack, you’ll get the guide, the meal packs, and some treat samples—along with any other items you order.)
+With our first Nom Nom order, we got the food, a transition and feed guide, and a small packet of “flavor flakes” made of dried beef liver and bonito fish to help even the pickiest eaters, and a sample of the treats.
+We are unsure if they still offer flavor flakes or treat samples in your first box.

-In an effort to reduce their carbon footprint, Nom Nom boxes, meal packs, and premium insulating liners are all either recyclable or made from recycled materials and are designed to keep your pet’s meals fresh in transit.
+To reduce their carbon footprint, Nom Nom boxes, meal packs, and premium insulating liners are all either recyclable or made from recycled materials and are designed to keep your pet’s meals safe in transit.

 If you are ordering food for multiple dogs, Nom Nom food packs are not individually labeled by name but are labeled with the number of grams in each pack.
 You can then reference each dog’s personalized amount in the feeding instructions within each box or locate them in your Nom Nom account.